Tired of feeling overwhelmed by the NDIS? Clarify your planning options with this comprehensive list of all the basics

 You can use a Registered Plan Manager

-A Plan Manager can help you manage your funding (such as organising providers and payments, paying invoices and tracking expenses) and give you the freedom to choose your supports.
+A Plan Manager, like First2Care, can help you manage your funding (such as organising and helping you understand your funding, paying invoices and tracking expenses) and give you the freedom to choose your supports.

 You can Self Manage your Plan